Transipedia/KaMRaT/validation-scripts/README.md

-This folder collects the scripts that validates KaMRaT's functionality.
-These scripts reproduce the results in the demonstrating article (to add a link), and can be referred to as well for example usage.
+This folder collects the scripts that validate KaMRaT's functionality.
+These scripts reproduce the results in the demonstrating article (link to be added), and can be referred to as well for example usage.

-The different goals for each script is listed below:
+The different goals for each script are listed below:

 ```bash
 bench-merge		                     # KaMRaT merge validation